dhis2/cli/docs/recipes/custom-image.md

+---
+title: Spin up a custom DHIS2 Docker image
+sidebar_label: Use a custom docker image
+id: custom-docker-image
+slug: '/cli/recipes/custom-docker-image'
+---

 # Spin up a custom DHIS2 Docker image

 ## Build the custom image

 For detailed instructions on how to build a complete DHIS2 image [refer to the instructions in the core repository](https://github.com/dhis2/dhis2-core/blob/master/docker/README.md).

 ```bash
 cd /path/to/dhis2-core